 Tailor-made private Ethiopia holidays

 Our tailor-made private Ethiopia holidays are guided by exceptionally knowledgeable English-speaking guides and capable drivers.
 A number of tastefully designed lodges and hotels have opened across the country in recent years.
-These include the Kuriftu Resorts and Spas in Bahir Dar and Debre Zeit, Bishangari Lodge on the shore of Lake Langano, Gheralta Lodge near Mekelle, Aregash Lodge at Yirgalem, Bale Mountains Lodge at Harenna Forest (Bale Mountains National Park) and the Jupiter International Hotel.
-While they may not compare with lodges in more conventional East African destintions such as Kenya, they certainly now make travel in Ethiopia considerably more comfortable.
+These include the Kuriftu Resorts and Spas in Bahir Dar and Debre Zeit, Gheralta Lodge near Mekelle, Aregash Lodge at Yirgalem and Bale Mountains Lodge in Harenna Forest.
+While most might not compare with lodges in more conventional East African destintions such as Kenya, they certainly now make travel in Ethiopia considerably more comfortable.

 Small group tours

-Every January, we offer a small group departure (maximum 10 participants), which is centred around the Ethiopian Epiphany or Timkat, the most impressive event of the social calendar.
-We also offer a small group tour to see the Meskel celebrations in September and an Ethiopia historical tour which will run with a minimum of four people.
-These group holidays are very sociable and a fun way to go on holiday to Ethiopia and we highly recommend them if you enjoy travelling as part of a group.
+Every January, we offer a small group departure (maximum 12 participants), which is centred around the Ethiopian Epiphany or Timket, the most impressive event of the social calendar.
+(Where there are more than 12 participants, we will run two or more departures).
+These small group holidays are very sociable and a fun way to go on holiday to Ethiopia and we highly recommend them if you enjoy travelling as part of a group.

 Ethiopian Airlines flies to Zanzibar every day of the week, so you can combine most Ethiopia holidays with time to relax on the beach as well.
 Zanzibar has an excellent range of places to stay from small, simple beach-side hotels to up-market resorts.